-- 1.12.1 When the lateral system is light modular steel moment frames, the design, fabrication and erection shall comply with CBC Section 2212A.1.2, as well as the American Institute of Steel Construction (AISC) 360 for structural steel or the American Iron and Steel Institute (AISI) S100 for cold-formed steel (CFS).
-Light modular steel moment frames designed per CBC Section 2212A.1.2 do not require compliance with AISC 341; however, special inspection and nondestructive testing shall conform to AISC 341 Chapter J per CBC Section 1705A.2.1. - 1.12.2 When the lateral system is light-framed shear walls, comply with CBC Chapter 23 or Section 2211A, as applicable. - 1.12.3 For CFS wall systems using flat strap bracing, comply with AISI S400 Section E3. - 1.12.4 For sheet steel sheathing systems, comply with AISI S240 Section B5.2.2.3.2. - 1.12.5 Concrete Masonry Unit (CMU) toilet buildings are not addressed in this document.
+- 2.1.1 When the lateral system is light modular steel moment frames, the design, fabrication, and erection shall comply with CBC Section 2212A.1.2, as well as the American Institute of Steel Construction (AISC) 360 for structural steel or the American Iron and Steel Institute (AISI) S100 for cold-formed steel (CFS).
+Light modular steel moment frames designed per CBC Section 2212A.1.2 do not require compliance with AISC 341; however, special inspection and nondestructive testing shall conform to AISC 341 Chapter J per CBC Section 1705A.2.1. - 2.1.2 When the lateral system is light-framed shear walls, comply with CBC Chapter 23 or Section 2211A, as applicable. - 2.1.3 For CFS wall systems using flat strap bracing, comply with AISI S400 Section E3. - 2.1.4 For sheet steel sheathing systems, comply with AISI S240 Section B5.2.2.3.2 and AISI S400 Section E2.

-1.13 Protection Against Deterioration
+2.2 Protection Against Deterioration

-- 1.13.1 Refer to IR 16-1 Section 2.1 for measures to protect the building from deterioration due to decay, termite damage and rust. - 1.13.2 Drainage shall be provided to prevent water from ponding beneath and immediately adjacent to buildings.
-Sloped drainage shall be provided away from the building in accordance with CBC Section 1804A.4.
-Refer to Appendix A for additional information. - 1.13.3 Regardless of construction material type or building size, the net free cross-ventilation area shall comply with CBC Section 1202.4 at under-floor spaces and CBC Section 1202.2 for enclosed spaces above ceilings. - 1.13.4 Exterior balcony and elevated walking surfaces exposed to water shall comply with the requirements of CBC Sections 107.2.5 and 110.3.6. - 1.13.5 Wood structural members supporting moisture-permeable floors or roofs that are exposed to the weather shall be protected in accordance with CBC Section 2304.12.2.5. - 1.13.6 Ventilation of enclosed spaces beneath exterior balcony and elevated walking surfaces exposed to water shall comply with CBC Section 2304.12.2.6. - 1.13.7 CFS and structural steel members shall be protected by rust inhibitive coating (refer to CBC Section 2203A, AISI S220 Section A5 and AISI S240 Section A4).
+- 2.2.1 Refer to IR 16-1 Section 2.1 for measures to protect the building from deterioration due to decay, termite damage and rust. - 2.2.2 Drainage shall be provided to prevent water from ponding beneath buildings.
+If the building is placed on raised wood foundations, such as wood sleepers placed on ground or asphalt that is planar (i.e., not lowered below adjacent grade), sloped drainage is not required away from the building if there is adequate slope at the site to prevent water from ponding beneath and immediately adjacent to buildings.
+For other conditions, such as lowered basin under building or concrete foundations, sloped drainage shall be provided away from the building in accordance with CBC Section 1804A.4.
+Refer to Appendix A below for additional information. - 2.2.3 Regardless of construction material type or building size, the net free cross-ventilation area shall comply with CBC Section 1202.4 at under-floor spaces and CBC Section 1202.2 for enclosed spaces above ceilings.

+- 2.2.4 Exterior balcony and elevated walking surfaces exposed to water shall comply with the requirements of CBC Sections 107.2.5 and 110.3.7. - 2.2.5 Wood structural members supporting moisture-permeable floors or roofs that are exposed to the weather shall be protected in accordance with CBC Section 2304.12.2.4. - 2.2.6 Ventilation of enclosed spaces beneath exterior balcony and elevated walking surfaces exposed to water shall comply with CBC Section 2304.12.2.5. - 2.2.7 CFS and structural steel members shall be protected by rust inhibitive coating (refer to CBC Section 2203A, AISI S220 Section A5 and AISI S240 Section A4).